 1980: Dire Straits released their third studio album, Making Movies.

-1980: Bruce Springsteen released fifth studio album, The River.
-Produced by Jon Landau, Springsteen, and bandmate Steven Van Zandt, it was Springsteen’s first album to go #1 on the Billboard pop chart.
+1980: Bruce Springsteen released his fifth studio album, The River.
+Produced by Jon Landau, Springsteen, and bandmate Steven Van Zandt, it was Springsteen’s first album to go to #1 on the Billboard pop chart.

 1984: The Go-Go’s released “Turn to You,” the second single from their third studio album, Talk Show.